Forensic firearm examination: Striation databasing

 Bullets and casings found at a scene require a known example to compare to in order to match them to a weapon.
 Without a weapon, the striation pattern can be uploaded to a database such as the National Integrated Ballistic Identification Network (NIBIN) maintained by the ATF or the United Kingdom's National Ballistics Intelligence Service (NABIS).
 Information uploaded to these databases can be used to track gun crimes and to link crimes together.
 Maintainers of these databases recommend that every recovered firearm be test fired and the resulting known exemplar be uploaded into the database.
+When an image is uploaded, NIBIN's "Correlation Engine" automatically uses algorithms to compare its unique markings against millions of existing records, and generates a list of potential matches.
+Before a physical examination, a technician uses an IBIS MATCHPOINT analysis to perform a side-by-side comparison, of the digital images.
+If the technician and reviewer agree on a match, its considered a "NIBIN Lead."
+This lead is not a final conclusion, and more so a step forward in the investigation.
+A "NIBIN Hit" is reached when a qualified firearm expert and other methods of examination, are compared physically, and shown a match.

 In the 1990s, there were two databases that were formed for storage of pictures of shell casings and bullets in gun crimes.
 The first was the Drugfire system which was used by the FBI.
 The second, the IBIS (Integrated Ballistic Identification System) was created by Forensic Technology, Inc. and eventually bought by the Alcohol Tobacco and Firearms (ATF) in 1993.
 The FBI and ATF realized that their systems would not work together, and they needed to find a way to share information between them.
 The NIBIN board was created in 1997, in hopes of creating one imaging system.
 A year after the creation of the NIBIN board, both the ATF and FBI decided to put their resources together toward one of the systems, and created the National Integrated Ballistics Information Network, with IBIS as the system.